patconnole/openc2_companion/README.md

 "action" : "deny",
 "target" : {"ipv4_net" : ["...."]}
 ```
-The basic syntax is shown below.
+The basic JSON syntax is shown below.

-One reason the syntax and format of commands doesn't feel too well-defined in the specs is, again, they're not defined directly, but instead reference other specifications, ie JSON.
-The specs say "OpenC2 is agnostic of serialization."
-But also, "You must support JSON".
-So we are shown a lot of examples in JSON, with an asterisk next to them saying "This section is non-normative".
-But, for the sake of ease and to actually implement something, let's assume OpenC2 messages are always JSON.
+One reason the syntax and format of commands doesn't feel too well-defined in the specs is, again, they're not defined directly in a Serialization format like JSON, but instead are defined abstractly, then mapped to specifications like JSON.
+So, there is obvious tension between "We're not dipping our toes in serialization directly" and "Well, we recognize you needs some hints on how to actually implement this."
+That's why there are a lot of examples in JSON, but with asterisks saying "This section is non-normative".

+For the sake of ease and to actually implement something, let's assume OpenC2 messages are always JSON.

 Back to the action/target pair: